LAKE CHARLES CAR ACCIDENT ATTORNEYS

-If you were involved in an accident caused by any of the above or similar situations, we encourage you to reach out to our Lake Charles car accident lawyers as soon as possible to discuss your legal rights and options.
+If you were involved in an accident caused by any of the above or similar situations, we encourage you to reach out to our Lake Charles car accident attorneys as soon as possible to discuss your legal rights and options.

-What to Do After a Car Accident in Lake Charles
+After a Car Accident in Lake Charles

 While you may be feeling shaken up, it is crucial you remain mindful of your words and actions in the immediate aftermath as they can directly influence your ability to recover compensation through a subsequent insurance claim or lawsuit.

 After a collision, be sure to do the following:

-- Stay at the scene: Fleeing the scene of a car accident is a crime in the state of Louisiana and will make you ineligible to recover any compensation even if the other driver was at fault.
+Fleeing the scene of a car accident is a crime in the state of Louisiana and will make you ineligible to recover any compensation even if the other driver was at fault.
 Always pull over and render aid to any injured parties.
 If anyone appears seriously injured or is unresponsive, call for an ambulance immediately.

-- Call the police: Louisiana law requires motorists involved in a crash to report the crash to the local police department whenever an injury or death occurs, or if the crash caused more than $500 in damage to property.
+Louisiana law requires motorists involved in a crash to report the crash to the local police department whenever an injury or death occurs, or if the crash caused more than $500 in damage to property.
 Likewise, most auto insurance policies require you to call the police after any accident.
 Getting the police involved is not only required, but it can be beneficial to your personal injury case.
 The police will help you to control the accident scene, assess the damage, take insurance and personal information from all involved parties, and question any witnesses.

 Your smartphone is your greatest asset at the scene of an accident.
 Get detailed photographic or video evidence of the damage to your vehicle, damage to the other involved vehicles, paint from other vehicles on your car, traffic patterns and signs, weather conditions, and any other relevant details that help explain what happened.
 If you can, get photographs of any injuries you or your passengers have suffered before they are treated.

-- Do not discuss the crash: Remember, everything you say at the accident scene can potentially be used against you.
+Remember, everything you say at the accident scene can potentially be used against you.
 As such, it is important you do not discuss the details of the crash with anyone but the police.
 Stick to the facts, tell the truth, but avoid making any unsure or speculative statements.
 Do not apologize to the other involved motorists.
 While it may seem innocent, even a simple “I’m sorry” can be seen as an admission of fault and can cause you to be held liable before an investigation has been performed.

-- Seek medical attention: As soon as the police clear you to leave, see a doctor immediately to diagnose, treat, and document your injuries.
+As soon as the police clear you to leave, see a doctor immediately to diagnose, treat, and document your injuries.
 Tell them you involved in a crash as well as any aches and pains you may be experiencing.
 Follow their treatment instructions carefully and continue to document your symptoms after.

 Louisiana follows what is known as “pure comparative negligence” in car accident claims.
 Under this rule, your total recovery may be reduced if you are found by a jury to be partially at fault for the accident.
 In other words, if a jury determines you were 10% to blame, your total reward will be reduced by 10%.